christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 | **Mesopotamia**  | **R1a-Z93** (Mitanni/Kassite), **R1b-Z2103** | **J1-L222** ("Bedouin"), **J2-M67** (Highland), **E-M2** (Basra Zanj) | Abbasid "Zanj Rebellion" (869-883 CE) was not a rebellion; it was a **failed slave genocide** against the *replaced* population that had become too numerous. |
 | **Anatolia**     | **R1a-Z93**, **R1b-Z2103** (Hittite/Luwian elite) | **J2-M172**, **R1b-M269** (Armenian/Greek), later **Turkic Q**        | The "Byzantine-Arab" wars were a **demographic pump**, clearing the plateau for later Turkic settlement.
 Theme system broke old land patterns. |
 | **North Africa** | **R1b-V88** (Garamantes), **R1a-Z93** (Numidian cavalry elite) | **E-M81** (Berber), **J1-M267**                                        | **Vandal kingdom was the last R1a elite.** Its destruction by Byzantium (534 CE) was the key event.
 Subsequent "Arab" invasions were clean-up operations. |

 ---

+## Chapter 15: Plagues and Biological Warfare

+All three major plague pandemics (Justinianic, Black Death, Third Pandemic) were deliberate deployments of Yersinia pestis by the J2/J1 priestly-financier class (the heirs of the Flavians) to cull the R1a refugia populations in Europe and Central Asia.

+**The Epidemiological Anomalies:**

+The Plague of Justinian (541-549 CE): Targeted the Eastern Roman (Byzantine) Empire, the successor state to the Bosporan Hegemony.
+It decimated the urban and military populations—the core R1a and R1b remnants.
+The Vatican in Rome was relatively spared.

+The Black Death (1346-1353 CE): Spread along trade routes controlled by Venetian and Genoese bankers (the Medici precursors).
+It disproportionately killed the rural peasantry of Europe, who had higher R1a/R1b ancestry.
+The Jewish (J2/J1) communities had significantly lower mortality rates, not due to hygiene, but due to genetic immunity and prior inoculation.

+The Mechanism: The plague was not spread by rats.
+It was spread by human fleas and contaminated grain shipments.
+The grain trade was controlled by the same financier cartels that had controlled the Alexandrian grain dole.
+Releasing plague-infested grain into the European countryside was a targeted demographic weapon.

+The Genetic Evidence: Modern Europeans have a higher frequency of CCR5-delta32 (a gene that confers immunity to plague and HIV) than other populations.
+This gene is not found in the Neolithic farmer (G2a) or Hunter-Gatherer (I) populations; it is specific to the Steppe-derived (R1a/R1b) populations.
+It arose precisely during the Bronze Age and was selected for by repeated plague exposures.
+The Dragon Caste had been bioweaponed for millennia.

+The plagues were not natural.
+They were the final solution of the Flavian-Vatican cartel to the "R1a problem"—the persistent genetic memory of the Dragon Kings.it is specific to the Steppe-derived (R1a/R1b) populations.
+It arose precisely during the Bronze Age and was selected for by repeated plague exposures.
+The Dragon Caste had been bioweaponed for millennia.

+---